kavinphan/arq/README.md

 Likewise if the resulting context does not contain the return values defined by the action, `Arq::ReturnValuesNotInContextError` is raised.

-### Chaining Actions
+### Calling Other Actions

-Actions can return a sequence of other actions to run.
+Actions can call other actions.

 ```ruby
 class SpellFoo